eulogepagui/mbrbetareg/README.md

 * * *

+## Authors

+The mbrbetareg implementation has been written by Euloge Clovis Kenne Pagui (kenne@stat.unipd.it) and Nicola Sartori (sartori@stat.unipd.it) From the University of Padova.

 ## References

 Kenne Pagui, E. C., Salvan, A. and Sartori, N. (2017).
 Median bias reduction of maximum likelihood estimates. *Biometrika to appear*,  http://arxiv.org/abs/1604.04768.